mdxtoc/qtpi/docs/qtpi_description.md

   | `fun` *x* *pat* ... *pat* `:` *T* = *E*
   | `let` *pat* `=` *E*

-  * Types are optional in process parameters, as everywhere.
+  * Types are optional in process parameters, as everywhere. _But notice_: now that arithmetic operators are heavily overloaded, explicit typing may sometimes be required.
   * Parameters following `with` are in scope only within *logging*.
   * As with reads `E?(pat)`, *let* patterns and function parameter-patterns are bullet-proof: underscore `_`, names and unit, but otherwise no constants and definitely no lists.
   * Function parameters may include a type, and the result type of the function may be given.
 This allows you to define functions with types like `[bit] &rarr; ['a] &rarr; ['a]`.
 (One way this will be done more elegantly, as in Miranda.)